-- 17.1 Determine short and long-term strategies for the organisation and obtain Board approval. - 17.2 Finance committee functions are in adherence with best practice. - 17.3 Budgets are effectively planned, monitored, and authorised for each Department. - 17.4 Budget assumptions and transactions are accurately recorded. - 17.5 Quarterly reviews of Budgets are carried out. - 17.6 Capital expenditure should be planned, budgeted, and monitored efficiently and effectively. - 17.7 Budgets should be prepared in an efficient and timely manner. - 17.8 Budgets should be monitored and reviewed periodically.
+- 17.1 Determine short and long-term strategies for the organisation and obtain Board approval. - 17.2 Finance and Risk Committee functions are in adherence with best practice. - 17.3 Budgets are effectively planned, monitored, and authorised for each Department. - 17.4 Budget assumptions and transactions are accurately recorded. - 17.5 Quarterly reviews of Budgets are carried out. - 17.6 Capital expenditure will be planned, budgeted, and monitored efficiently and effectively. - 17.7 Budgets will be prepared in an efficient and timely manner. - 17.8 Budgets will be monitored and reviewed periodically.